mondev15/ReactJS/README.md

              Hello, friend!
 I am a basic React component.
            </div>
  - ReactDOM.render([what], [where])
- - Passing Data Through Props
+ - Passing Data Through Props (Children-Parent communication)
  - Function Components
  - Storing a History of Moves
  - Showing the past moves